redking/dzr-redux-workshop/src/exercises/exercise1.md

 ```
 {
- color: 'black',
+ messages: [],
- total: 0
+ color: 'black'
 }
 ```

-Examine the component `src/components/App.js` and decided which parts of state should be application-level and which should stay in the component.
+Examine the component `src/components/Chatroom.js` and decide which parts of state should be application-level and which should stay in the component.
 Change, where appropriate, calls to `setState` with calls to action creators.

 ## Tips